Trinity UMC

 Picture this: voices lifted, music fills the air, vibrating with joy and spirit.
 People caught up in the rhythm of praise.
 The preacher, powerful and passionate, delivers a sermon that stirs the soul.
 Amidst the fervor, there's a sense of community, of belonging, of shared faith.
 It's not just a service; it's an experience, a celebration of heritage, resilience, and the presence of the divine.In the heart of a traditionally black United Methodist Church, the atmosphere crackles with energy and devotion.
 As congregants gather, there's a palpable sense of anticipation, a collective eagerness to connect with the divine and with each other.
 The music, rich with history and tradition, weaves a tapestry of sound that uplifts and inspires, reverberates through the sanctuary.Amidst the pews, there's a vibrant tapestry of humanity.
 The preacher, anointed with passion and purpose, delivers a sermon that speaks to the trials and triumphs of the community, weaving scripture with personal testimony.Throughout the service, there's a spirit of inclusivity and acceptance, a recognition that everyone is welcome at the table of grace.
 There's a sense of communion—not just with the divine, but with each other.
 Hands clasp in prayer, voices rise in song, and hearts beat as one, bound together by a shared faith and a shared journey.

-Trinity Basics: Our Mission
+Methodist Basics: Our Missions

 Trinity Basics: CORPORATE BREAKTHROUGH PRAYER